 If you or someone you know needs help, talk to your doctor or other health professional about getting the right advice and support.
 For further information contact:

 - Beyondblue or call them on 1300 22 4636

 - Black Dog Institute or call them on 02 9382 2991

 - Lifeline or call them on 13 11 14

 - SANE Guide to Good Mental Health for people affected by diabetes - Diabetes Australia and SANE Australia have developed a booklet on depression and mental illness specifically for people with diabetes.
-To order a copy of ‘The SANE Guide to Good Mental Health for people affected by diabetes’, call 1300 136 588 or email us.
-To download the booklet, click here
+To download a copy of ‘The SANE Guide to Good Mental Health for people affected by diabetes’ click here